What Is the Function of the Kernel of an Operating System? A Detailed Guide

 How Kernel Infection Works

-When an infection occurs at the kernel level, the whole machine becomes compromised.
+The whole machine becomes compromised when an infection occurs at the kernel level.
 The attacker can do anything, from listening in on conversations and recording keystrokes to remotely controlling the device, but how does that happen?

 When the program wants to request a service from the kernel, it has to make a system call to it.
-The programs can't access services run by the kernel directly.
-As a result, whenever the application demands a service provided by the kernel, it sends a system call to the system call table, which maps the code branch for each system call inside the kernel.
+The programs can’t access services run by the kernel directly.
+As a result, whenever the application demands a service the kernel provides, it sends a system call to the system call table, which maps the code branch for each system call inside the kernel.

-When the malicious code infects the system call table, it'll alter it to point all requests to the malicious kernel.
-As a result, the attacker will be able to intercept all system calls before they reach their destination and redirect them.
+When the malicious code infects the system call table, it’ll alter it to point all requests to the malicious kernel.
+As a result, the attacker can intercept all system calls before they reach their destination and redirect them.

 Kernel Protection

 Next to ransomware, kernel-level malware is the scariest type of malicious code out there.
-It has complete control over the machine and is very difficult to detect and remove.
+It has complete control over the machine and is hard to detect and remove.
 As you have probably figured out by now, you do not want malware ever to reach the kernel of the OS.
-But how do we protect it?
+But how do you protect it?

 The best way to protect your machine from kernel-level malware is to keep your operating system up to date.
-Often, these types of malware take advantage of vulnerabilities that have already been patched by the manufacturer.
+Often, these types of malware take advantage of vulnerabilities already patched by the manufacturer.

 Use an antivirus program because they use heuristics and signature analysis to spot suspicious activity and even thwart some zero-day attacks.
 Additionally, a good firewall will block all incoming connections from unknown sources.